 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
-In Canada, the Personal Information Protection and Electronic Documents Act ("PIPEDA") and various related provincial laws, as well as Canada's Anti-Spam Legislation ("CASL"), may apply to our operations.
+In Canada, the Personal Information Protection and Electronic Documents Act, or PIPEDA, and various related provincial laws, as well as Canada's Anti-Spam Legislation, or CASL, may apply to our operations.
 We also target customers in Asia and have operations in Japan and Singapore and may be subject to new and emerging data privacy regimes in Asia, including Singapore's Personal Data Protection Act.
-In the European Economic Area, or EEA, we are subject to the General Data Protection Regulation (2016/679), or GDPR, which went into effect in May 2018, and in the United Kingdom, or UK, we are subject to the UK data protection regime consisting primarily of the UK GDPR and the UK Data Protection Act 2018 in each case in relation to our collection, control, processing, sharing, disclosure, and other use of personal data.
-The GDPR and/or UK data protection regime may apply to us to the extent we Process the personal data of EEA and/or UK data subjects.
-Companies that must comply with the GDPR or the UK data protection regime face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements, with violations potentially resulting in an order prohibiting the Processing of personal data and/or fines of up to the greater of €20 million or 4% of the annual global-revenues of the noncompliant company in the European Union, and up to the greater of GBP 17.5 million or 4% annual global revenues in the UK.
-Companies that violate the GDPR can also face prohibitions on data processing and other corrective action, as well as class action litigation.
-GDPR litigation risk may increase as a result of a recent decision of the EU's highest court finding that a consumer protection association may bring representative actions alleging violations of the GDPR even without a mandate to do so from any specific individuals and whether or not specific individuals' data protection rights have been violated.
+In the European Economic Area, or EEA, we are subject to the European General Data Protection Regulation, or GDPR, and in the United Kingdom, or UK, we are subject to the UK data protection regime, or UK GDPR.
+Companies that must comply with the GDPR or the UK GDPR face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements, with violations potentially resulting in an order prohibiting the processing of personal data and/or fines of up to the greater of €20 million or 4% of the annual global-revenues of the noncompliant company in the European Union, and up to the greater of GBP 17.5 million or 4% annual global revenues in the UK; or private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests.